bhaskarmurthy/bhaskarmurthy/README.md

 **Always be shipping** - Shipping products to customers is value, no matter how small.
 Consistently shipping incremental units of value trumps inconsistently shipping large units of value.

 # How do I think?

+### Software is a tool of leverage

+Software is a tool.
+It's not the goal.
+The right application of software unlocks potential.
+Use software to multiply effort.

 ### Mental models